SteeltoeOSS/Samples/CommonTasks.md

 ### Provision Eureka on Cloud Foundry

-Use the [cf cli](https://github.com/cloudfoundry/cli) to create a Service Registry instance in an org/space.
+Use the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) to create a Service Registry instance in an org/space.

 1. Choose a service plan
    ```shell